How to Save Money on Utilities: 14 Energy-Efficient Tips That Could Save You Thousands of Dollars

 4. Upgrade to energy-efficient options.

-If you have energy-guzzling appliances in your home, consider switching to energy-efficient appliances.
-Refrigerators tend to use a lot of energy, though newer refrigerator models carry major tech upgrades and use 30 percent less energy to keep your perishables cool.
+If you have energy-guzzling appliances in your home, consider switching to energy-efficient appliances from retailers like Frigidaire and Samsung.
+Refrigerators tend to use a lot of energy, though newer refrigerator models carry major tech upgrades and use up to 30 percent less energy according to Energy Star metrics.
 Run through a list of your major appliances, especially larger ones that use a lot of energy, and do your own audit: if it’s outdated or at least a decade old, you may want to consider shopping around for more efficient options.

 And if you need even more of an incentive to upgrade your appliances, some states, including California, offer rebate programs for replacing your old appliances with more efficient ones.
 Think washers and dryers, dishwashers, water heaters, and air conditioning — all of them are game.